 |Source: Kaiser Family Foundation, Change in Average Marketplace Premiums by Metal Tier|

-In New Jersey, premiums for a gold plan are almost double the cost of a bronze plan.
+In New Jersey, premiums for a gold plan are more than double the cost of a bronze plan.
 The price spike is because gold plans cover 80 percent of medical costs, whereas bronze plans cover 60 percent.

 Every state handles their health care marketplace differently.
 New Jersey has unique laws, regulations, and providers surrounding health insurance.
 Because of this, your location is a big factor in how much you'll be paying for health insurance.

 Health care costs can also be community rated.
 So, your prices may depend on the combined claims that everyone files.
 If your neighbor files a high rate of insurance claims, your prices could be higher.